Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 ### Decorative Images

-Sometimes, images serve more as a visual enhancement.
-That is, they provide user a break from the wordiness of a lengthy article but do not actually contribute to the article's content.
+Sometimes, images serve entirely as visual enhancement.
+That is, they provide a break from the wordiness of a lengthy article but do not actually contribute to the article's content.

 In this case, the image could be replaced with nothing without impacting the core information.
 And so, the right alt text to use is just an **empty string**, signaling the image is decorative.